 After pulling ourselves away from the polar bears, we ventured up through the Eagle Trail on our way to see the Panda Trek.
 The panda exhibit is very busy, so we were ushered through there pretty quickly.

 After a quick snack stop near the Hua Mei Café, we took the moving walkway up towards the Aviary Trail.
-This moving walkway might have been one of our daughter’s favourite parts about the zoo!
+This moving walkway might have been one of our daughter’s favorite parts about the zoo!

 Our next stop was the Orangutan Trail.
-Orangutans are my husband’s favourite animal, so this was a must-see for us.
+Orangutans are my husband’s favorite animal, so this was a must-see for us.
 They were so much fun to watch and our daughter loved to see the baby orangutan.
 We stayed there for some time as they were being fed when we were there.

 Our final stop was at the Children’s Zoo.
 Both our baby and toddler played at the Discovery Playground then we stopped at the Petting Paddock, which wasn’t overly exciting, as there were only goats to pet.

 Ways to Skip the Line at the San Diego Zoo